Prepare Your Child for Success

 Causes of Childhood Sleep Apnea

-Treating Childhood Sleep Apnea
+Treating Sleep Apnea in Children

 Sleep plays a vital role in the early stages of your child’s life.
-Set them up for success by scheduling a consultation with our Farmington, NM dentist, Dr. Schumacher.
+Set them up for success by scheduling a consultation with our Farmington, NM dentist.
+Dr. Schumacher at Desert Hills Dental Care is a qualified sleep dentist dedicated to helping his patients get quality sleep and protect their health.